youtomb/2016/README.md

 - Venus5687 found a sound effect

+## Before Posting An Issue!

+- Do not hide your damn local ip adress, I have no idea why SO many people do not know that a 192.168.1.blank or equivlient is not your public IP.
+I cannot help you if you're hiding part of your screen.

+- Do not report an issue if you modified the port or adress you're hosting this on , you're on your own if you wanna host it on a different port.

+## If You're Going To Host This

+PLEASE disable Oauth, so just delete refrences to it in server.js, why because this is designed for someone to host themeselves and only themeselves so I save your token/refresh token in a .json file.

 ## Why We Use "youtube-dl-exec"

 This is so we can get video urls, without having to deal with all the chiper bs you have